 You may have heard about the hospitality of the people of Pakistan and I can assure you that it is true and the people of Pakistan are truly amazing.

 Due to tourism in Pakistan being so low for so long, the local people of Pakistan are very welcoming to foreigners, they want to know where you’re from, why you’re in Pakistan, where you’ll be visiting and of course, what you think of Pakistan.

-I really urge you to speak to as many people in Pakistan as you can, we met so many domestic tourists from the cities up in the mountains and had so many nice conversations where we learned a lot about their country.
+My Pakistan travel advice is to urge you to speak to as many people in Pakistan as you can, we met so many domestic tourists from the cities up in the mountains and had so many nice conversations where we learned a lot about their country.
 The best thing about travelling to Pakistan too is that most people speak English really well, especially in the cities so there are limited communication barriers and the potential for lots of amazing conversations.

 Never did I feel scammed by locals either which is a total contrast to places like India and South East Asia where you often have to be cautious of scams due to how big tourism is in these countries and locals just seeing dollar signs in your eyes.
 I did not feel this in Pakistan at all and I really hope it stays that way too.

 One of my big Pakistan travel tips is not to take advantage of the hospitality.
 For example, some people may say you do not have to pay for your food, accommodation etc because in the religion of Islam we are guests to their country and guests do not pay, but firstly this is not sustainable if travel to Pakistan is going to grow in tourism, and secondly, as responsible travellers we should be paying for what we buy so ensure you do pay.

 Female Safety in Pakistan!

 I didn’t travel to Pakistan as a solo female traveller, I travelled with my friend TravelTomTom, but I did spend a few days on my own in Islamabad at the end of the trip and I travelled into Pakistan on my own from India via the Wagah Border.